Step Five: Learn Your Dashboard

 From Page to Your Menu (12 min)

 You can do basic publishing now.
-So let’s go back and take a look at the sidebar and footer.
+So let’s go take a look at building the sidebar and footer.